-- The role of the tribunal panel is to look at what the law says they are entitled to and their decision is independent of the DWP. - The decision may be given to the client on the day or sent to them in the post by the end of the day. - If the client is successful, then the tribunal will notify the DWP.
-The client will receive a back pay of the benefit that is owed them. - If the client is unsuccessful then they can either leave it, apply for the benefit again or appeal to the Upper Tribunal.
+- There may be someone from the Department for Work and Pensions (DWP) there on the day a Representing Officer.
+They are there to give additional information, for example, what other benefits you get and may ask you some questions.
+They are not part of the decision-making process, - The role of the tribunal panel is to look at what the law says you are entitled to and their decision is independent of the DWP. - The decision may be given to you on the day or sent in the post by the end of the day. - If you are successful, then the tribunal will notify the DWP.
+You will receive a back pay of the benefit that is owed them. - If you are unsuccessful then you can either accept the decision, apply for the benefit again or appeal to the Upper Tribunal.
 However, you can only ask for an Upper Tribunal on a point of law where something was wrong in the decision or ignored by the tribunal.
 You cannot request this because you disagree with the decision.
 Disability Assist cannot help with appealing to the Upper Tribunal so we suggest contacting Citizens Advice Bureau for support.